AlexFullmoon/thinkpad-x1-yoga-5-hack/README.md

 You must build it yourself.

-I am also not sure if packaging a bunch of precompiled files with different licenses is right and which license should *I* use for that.
+I am also not sure if packaging a bunch of outdated precompiled files is right.

-One exception is VoodooI2C — I had to build a newer version than was released at the moment.

 ## Hardware